fish-shell/fish-shell/doc_src/design.rst

 Design
 ======

-This is a description of the design principles that have been used to design fish.
-The fish design has three high level goals.
+This is a description of the design principles that have been used to design ghoti.
+The ghoti design has three high level goals.
 These are:

-1. Everything that can be done in other shell languages should be possible to do in fish, though fish may rely on external commands in doing so.
+1. Everything that can be done in other shell languages should be possible to do in ghoti, though ghoti may rely on external commands in doing so.

 2. Fish should be user-friendly, but not at the expense of expressiveness.
 Most tradeoffs between power and ease of use can be avoided with careful design.

-3. Whenever possible without breaking the above goals, fish should follow POSIX.
+3. Whenever possible without breaking the above goals, ghoti should follow POSIX.

-To achieve these high-level goals, the fish design relies on a number of more specific design principles.
+To achieve these high-level goals, the ghoti design relies on a number of more specific design principles.
 These are presented below, together with a rationale and a few examples for each.

 The law of orthogonality